davep/davep.github.com/content/2023-10-14-going-full-apple-search.md

 ![Searching with Apple](/attachments/2023/10/14/apple-search.png#centre)

-Of course, when it comes to searching for stuff on the web, it's not going to make a whole heap of difference; it's sill going to end up searching with Google, but I do like the idea of search leaning into what Spotlight knows about my stuff too.
+Of course, when it comes to searching for stuff on the web, it's not going to make a whole heap of difference; it's still going to end up searching with Google, but I do like the idea of search leaning into what Spotlight knows about my stuff too.

 Also, on my phone at least, it has the added benefit of freeing up a slot in the dock at the bottom of the home screen.